AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/06-character_types.rst

 Which of the following proposition(s) is(are) true

-A. The code fails at runtime
+A. The code fails at run-time
 B. ``Obj'Length = 3``
 C. :answermono:`Obj (1) = 'C'`
 D. :answermono:`Obj (3) = A`